 Most of the time, a lawyer or a title company will review the title on a home before the closing.
 If there are any issues, these institutions will resolve any discrepancies so that the buyer can have the title transferred to them free and clear.

-A buyer might want to consider purchasing title insurance.
-Title insurance compensates the insured buyer or lender if there is a defect on the title, liens, or if there are any competing claims of ownership on a property after the closing.
-Title insurance will protect a buyer in case there is a title dispute on their property by compensating them for any loss and will cover any legal fees related to the dispute.
+Another key aspect is title insurance.
+This compensates the insured buyer or lender if there is a defect on the title, any liens or if there are any competing claims of ownership on a property after the closing.
+It will protect a buyer in case there is a title dispute on their property by compensating them for any loss and will cover any legal fees related to the dispute.

 Home Sale Contingency